Edward Lee Elmore: Early life

-The murder of Dorthy Edwards
+The murder of Dorothy Edwards

-On January 18, 1982, Dorthy Edwards was found dead in her bedroom closet in Greenwood, South Carolina.
-She was found my Jimmy Holloway, her neighbor who had let himself into her house after finding her newspapers stacking up outside.
-Forensic pathologist Dr. Sandra Conradi, who performed the autopsy of Ms. Edwards' body late testified that the victim had been stabbed multiple times in the head, neck, and chest, sustaining over 70 injuries, including defensive wounds, fractured ribs, and vaginal abrasions.
+On January 18, 1982, Dorothy Edwards was found dead in her bedroom closet in Greenwood, South Carolina.
+She was found by Jimmy Holloway, her neighbor who had let himself into her house after finding her newspapers stacking up outside.
+Forensic pathologist Dr. Sandra Conradi, who performed the autopsy of Ms. Edwards' body, later testified that the victim had been stabbed multiple times in the head, neck, and chest, sustaining over 70 injuries, including defensive wounds, fractured ribs, and vaginal abrasions.

-Elmore was hired by Dorthy Edwards to clean her gutters and wash her windows.
-During their investigation of the murder scene, the police found a check written to Elmore for $43 weeks earlier and found Elmore's thumbprint on the outside back door frame to Edwards's house.
+Elmore had been previously hired by Dorothy Edwards to clean her gutters and wash her windows.
+During their investigation of the murder scene, the police found a check written to Elmore for $43 from weeks earlier and found Elmore's thumbprint on the outside back door frame to Edwards's house.
 Elmore immediately became a suspect, and he was arrested and charged.

 First trial

 Elmore's first trial began less than 90 days after the victim's body was discovered.
-Public defender Geddes D. Anderson represented Elmore.
-Prosecutor William T. Jones III represented the state.
-E.C.
+Public defender Geddes D. Anderson represented Elmore, prosecutor William T. Jones III represented the state, and E.C.
 Burnett III was the presiding judge.

 The prosecution's case relied on Sandra Conradi's testimony and Earl Wells who claimed that pubic hairs found on Edwards's bed matched Elmore's “to a very high degree of probability.”
 A state forensic serologist testified that Type A blood was found on jeans recovered from Elmore's room.

 Two state police officers testified that Elmore said if he had killed Edwards, he did not remember it.
 Jailhouse informant James Gilliam claimed Elmore confessed to robbing Edwards and killing her because “she wouldn’t quit screaming.”
 Gilliam also testified that Elmore said he wiped everything down to avoid leaving fingerprints.

 The prosecution asserted that 53 hairs collected from the victim's bed—where the alleged rape occurred—were primarily Elmore's pubic hairs.
 However, significant issues arose: forensic testimony revealed that only 49 hairs were actually collected, with seven later removed for further testing.
 The defense failed to challenge this discrepancy.
 Additionally, the evidence bag was unsealed, raising concerns about possible contamination or tampering.
 The police also failed to photograph the bed or collect the bedsheets as evidence.

 After just two and a half hours of deliberation, the jury found Elmore guilty of murder, criminal sexual conduct, housebreaking, and burglary, recommending a death sentence.

 Diana Holt, an intern at the South Carolina Death Penalty Resource Center, began investigating Elmore's claims of innocence in 1993.
 Describing the state's case, she stated, "All the forensic evidence evaporated under the smallest measure of scrutiny.”